normanormata/norma-normata/_pages/fg.md

 4. Voting by proxy shall not be permitted in these assemblies, nor shall any one be allowed to vote except when the vote is being taken.

-## Chapter XIII
-The Local Church and Its Session
+## Chapter XIII: The Local Church and Its Session
 1. The local church consists of a definite membership organized as a distinct congregation with its officers.
 Two or more local congregations may be associated together under the government of a single session.
 The membership of a local congregation consists of communicant and noncommunicant members, all of whom have the privilege of pastoral oversight, instruction, and government by the church.

 2. Communicant members are those who have been baptized, have made a credible profession of faith in Christ, and have been enrolled and admitted to all the rights of church membership by the session.
 Noncommunicant members are the baptized children of communicant members.